gophercoders/website/content/lessons/KS2/lower/further-selection.md

 As you can see the `if else` statement executes only one of the blocks.
-Either the `true-statement-block` is executed or the `false-statement-block` is executed and never both blocks.
+Either the `true-statement-block` is executed or the `false-statement-block` is executed but never both blocks.

 Now you know about `if else` statements you can write the two `if` statements you needed to work out which country had a bigger population using a single